Skip to main content

 Prentus tracks placement automatically using LinkedIn verification and employer data.
 The 180-day window runs in the background.
 Your team sees which graduates are placed, which aren't, and which still need outreach — without a manual survey campaign.

-See the Placement Tracking Demo →Student completes program
+See the Placement Tracking Demo →

 Prentus starts the 180-day tracking clock automatically at graduation.